1. Water cycle - water as

 desalination of salty water or sea water may be required which can be

-done by distillation or by processes that use membranes such as
+- (ii) or by processes that use membranes such as reverse osmosis,

-reverse osmosis, but both of these processes require large
+- but both of these processes are costly and require

 amounts of energy.